KasaFidie-Technologies/handsTalk/SignGPT/README.md

 6. Click on submit button after composing your message for respond from chatGPT 3.5 turbo
 7. You can also edit message using the keyboard

-## Challenges
-We were unable to get the correct emojis for our translation and we are asking for any assistant, we appreciate that help.

 ## Contributor
 - Ezra Asiedu